pipelinelabo/datalaiq-wiki/flows/nodes/runquery.md

 # Run Query Node

-This node executes a Gravwell query.
+This node executes a DatalaiQ query.
 It outputs a structure into the payload (named `search` by default) which contains information about the search and allows other nodes to access the results.

 ## Configuration

-* `Query String`, required: the Gravwell query to run.
+* `Query String`, required: the DatalaiQ query to run.
 * `Search Timeframe`, required: the timeframe over which to run.
 You can manually set a duration, or by selecting the variable `flow.Interval` the query will run over the scheduled timespan of the flow, e.g. if the flow is scheduled to run `@daily`, the query will run over the last 24 hours.
 * `Output Variable Name`: the name to use for results in the payload, default "search".